co-operating-systems/PhD/Logic/ACLsDont.md

  The Bank accepts the request because Alice's browser automatically sends cookies with the request identifying Alice as the user as she is logged in.

 Notes:
- * In 2021 Chrome brought in various types of cookies, including ones that would not be transferred on a cross site request.
+ * In 2021 Chrome brought in various types of cookies, including ones that would not be transferred on a cross-site request.
 See [SameSite Cookie Changes in February 2020: What You Need to Know](https://blog.chromium.org/2020/02/samesite-cookie-changes-in-february.html)
  * The attack would not work if the form were sent using Javascript Fetch or XMLHttpRequest, because the same site origin policy would prevent the browser from sending the cookies.

 #### Analysis